Jagan-Janakiraman/JaganJ0/README.md

 - 👋 Hi, I’m @JaganJ0
 - 👀 I’m interested in ...Learning New TECH
-- 🌱 I’m currently learning ...WebDevelopment
+- 🌱 I’m currently learning ...Python,WebDevelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...jaganjaguar567@gmail.com